nariakiiwatani/dev-npm-package-react-typescript-boilerplate/README.md

 ## Release!

 1. commit your updates
-__Again confirm at least one of your new commit message starts with "perf:", "feat:" or "fix:" otherwise no new version will be released__
+__Again confirm at least one of your commit messages starts with like "perf:", "feat:" or "fix:" otherwise no new version will be released__
 1. just `git push` and the new version of npm package and latest demo page will be published automatically by GitHub Actions